XinFinOrg/Docs-XF/docs/masternode/masternode-setup-guide.md

-# Tomochain Masternode Setup Guide
+# XinFin Masternode Setup Guide

 This is a procedural step-by-step guide to setting up your first Tomochain Masternode using the `tmn` tool.
 It is meant for first-time and intermediate-level masternode operators.